Українська

 Khmelnytskyi Regional Museum of Local Lore is located in a modern building in the city center.

-The funds include 60,000 items, including treasures of medieval coins and ornaments from the times of Kyivan Rus, including 4 treasures of jewelry from the Bolokhiv land.
+The museum's collections include over 60,000 items, including treasures of medieval coins and jewelry from the times of Kyivan Rus, including 4 treasures of jewelry from the Bolokhiv land.

 Podilska Street, 12 Khmelnytskyi